phalcon/blog/data/posts/2016/07/2016-07-22-phalcon-3-0-0-released.md

 ```
 ##### If an object is returned after firing the event `beforeServiceResolve` in `Phalcon\Di` this overrides the default service localization process

+#### DATABASE
+##### Dropped support of Oracle [GI:12008][GPR:12009]
+Support of Oracle has been dropped from the Phalcon Core for the following reasons:
+* The lack of Oracle maintainer
+* The lack of relevant experience among the Phalcon Core Team
+* Weak support or interest from the community
+* Incomplete implementation that creates only the illusion of support for Oracle
+* Some issues hampering for the support of PHP 7 in Phalcon

+Oracle components will be ported to the Phalcon Incubator.
+If the adapter receives support and enhancements from the community, we will consider making it part of the core again.

 #### DISPATCHER
 ##### Added method `getActionSuffix()` in `Phalcon\DispatcherInterface`
 ```php